replicatedhq/replicated-docs/docs/intro-replicated.md

 For information about the replicated CLI, see [Installing the replicated CLI](reference/replicated-cli-installing).

-For information about the kots CLI, see [Getting Started with KOTS](reference/kots-cli-getting-started) in the kots CLI documentation.
+For information about the kots CLI, see [Getting Started with KOTS](reference/kots-cli-getting-started) in the kots CLI documentation.</p>